arth0sz/arth0sz.github.io/content/en/posts/htb-rebound/index.md

 Now, that already shows up in the initial run of BloodHound.

-I found this Cypher query [here](https://phackt.com/pentesting-bloodhound-cypher-queries) that you can run to quickly check All computer with their users logon sessions:
+I found this Cypher query [here](https://phackt.com/pentesting-bloodhound-cypher-queries) that you can run to quickly check All computers with their user logon sessions:

 ```txt
 MATCH c=(C:Computer)-[r2:HasSession*1]-(U:User)  WHERE U.name =~ ".*" return c